I’m not going to lie or sugarcoat things. Preparing for disaster does require money. However, it probably doesn’t cost as much as you think.

 Note that I’ve included canned and dry staples here.
 Some people only buy canned foods.
 But, seriously, have you ever tried eating green beans straight from the can?
 Yuck!
 Eating just canned food tastes like crap.
 But put them on some instant mashed potatoes made with dry milk and seasonings, and you’re good to go.

 Alternatively, you can get buckets of freeze-dried veggies and fruits.
 These taste a LOT better than the canned stuff.
 If you buy them in bulk, it is a lot cheaper.
-The bucket below contains 120 servings of freeze-dried veggies.
-You can buy it here.
+The bucket linked contains 165 servings of freeze-dried veggies.

 You MUST Repackage Dry Staples!!!